-Think location, concept and simplicity
+Think location, concept, and simplicity

 What's in a name?
 A lot, particularly when that name is linked to a business like a restaurant.
-The name becomes part of the establishment's identity.
-It should have the ability to evoke a good feeling when someone hears it, like happy memories of times spent there, or just intrigue or curiosity if they've never visited or heard of the establishment.
-You want people to smile and nod when someone says, "Hey, do you want to stop by The Restaurant after work tonight?"
+The name is part of the establishment's identity.
+It should evoke a good feeling when someone hears it, calling up either a happy memory of a past evening out or curiosity to try the place.

 Think About Your Location

-Make a List of Possible Names
+Make a List of Possibilities

 Watch Out for Trademarks

 Be careful not to trespass on trademarked and otherwise famous restaurant names.
 Remember the Eddie Murphy movie Coming to America?
 He worked at a fast food place named McDowell's.
 Don't do that.
 First, you might get sued.
 Second, it might give the impression that you're a poor copy of your competition.

 And, on that subject, once you settle on a name, you might talk to an attorney about trademarking it.